RLain/angular-course-reactive-with-rxjs/README.md

 create a `global` indicator.
 This may cause UX problems as it would dominate the screen and prevent any user interactions whilst enabled.
 For example, when a user clicks "Edit" on a course card, then saves the course, this is a good use case for a `local` indicator.
-To achieve this, because we don't have the top-level providedIn property,  we need to provide the LoadingService to each component we wish to use it in explictly...
+To achieve this, because we don't have the top-level providedIn property,  we need to provide the LoadingService to each component we wish to use it in explicitly...

 When we started this lecture, Vasco showed us that when we run the application and click the "Edit" button the course card we see this error in the console `core.mjs:6643 ERROR NullInjectorError: R3InjectorError(_AppModule)[_LoadingService -> _LoadingService]: